-We are pleased to share this segment in the Center for Hellenic Studies series on reading Homeric epic in ancient Greek.
+We are pleased to share this segment in the series on reading Homeric epic in ancient Greek.
 In each installment we read, translate, and discuss a small passage in the original Greek in the most accessible way.
 If you’ve ever dreamed of reading Homer in the original, here is your chance to do so with teachers who have spent a lifetime thinking about this poetry.
 With their guidance even new readers can enjoy “the poetry of grammar and the grammar of poetry” that makes Homeric epic so exquisite and rewarding.

 - hand-washing before a meal